RohitAwate/rohitawate.github.io/_posts/2018-09-19-everest-state-switching.md

 ---
 layout: post
-title: How Everest orchestrates pseudo tab-switching
+title: State Orchestration in Everest
 summary: Deep dive into the ideas and implementation of a memory optimization technique used in Everest.
-cover: /images/posts/2018-09-19-everest-state-switching/header.png
+cover: /assets/images/posts/2018-09-19-everest-state-switching/header.png
 ---

-_**Note**: This article was originally published on [the DEV Community](https://dev.to/rohit/how-everest-orchestrates-pseudo-tab-switching-49gp){:target="_blank"}_.

 Everest is a REST API testing client that I've been working on this year.
 It's written in JavaFX and aims to be a **lighter, open-source** alternative to Electron-based options like _Postman_.
 It occupied the **#2 spot on GitHub's Java Trending** for a week back in May this year when I released the first alpha.
 Today, I'll be talking about a memory optimization technique that I've implemented in the most recent alpha release.